Board of Directors

 Director

 After suffering symptoms of acromegaly for eight years, I was finally diagnosed in 1994.
 I had tumour removal surgery twice over the next two years.
 Poor follow-up with my doctor resulted in symptoms lasting years afterward, including joint pain and severe cluster headaches.
+After finding one of the best endocrinologists in Canada, and being put on the best medications available, my life has reached a level of normalcy.

 Many years went by with a feeling of loneliness, that I was fighting a battle no one could understand.
 Was there anyone else out there like me?
 A meeting with my doctor in Vancouver resulted in a life-changing situation.
 I found out about the acromegaly support group in western Canada and its founder Deanna Badiuk.
 She was an inspiration and a much-needed lifeline.